 We are keenly aware and concerned for everyone's health and safety at all times and operate proactively to minimize risk.
 Given the changing nature of ordinances and best practices as we progress and learn more about COVID-19, we'll provide you with our most current protocols for safety just before you begin the program.

-Our practices include but are not limited to using our own equipment with your pup (our harness and leash, etc.), sanitizing hands before and after pick up and drop off and before and after working your pup, limited contact pick up and drop off (if you are home we will not enter, and ask that you meet us outside if at all possible or at your door at a minimum).
+Our practices include but are not limited to using our own equipment with your pup (our harness and leash, etc.), sanitizing hands before and after pick up and drop off and before and after working your pup, limited contact pick up and drop off.
 We wear masks, and ask that you do the same when you meet us.